del-skillsunion/ce6-git-1/README.md

 ```
 $ git clone -> for the first time cloning repo to local.

-$ git pull -> only after cloning. everytime if there is some changes on remote repo, then git pull will works.
+$ git pull -> only after cloning. then git pull will works.

 ```